- Clinically necessary transport must be authorised by the appropriate health professionals.

 - any pre-existing medical condition, including drug withdrawal, or any concerns raised while in custody that require ambulance attendance or transport to hospital

 - a person who is subject to an Inpatient Assessment Order, Inpatient Temporary Treatment Order or Inpatient Treatment Order under the Mental Health and Wellbeing Act 2022 and also needs concurrent medical attention.

 Payment for these transports is in line with the payment responsibilities for community ambulance transports.

 People in youth justice

-The Department of Health & Human Services is responsible for the statutory provision of young people in the criminal justice system.
+The Department of Justice and Community Safety is responsible for the statutory provision of young people in the criminal justice system.
 This includes payment responsibility for ambulance transport of people in youth justice.

 TAC and VWA

 For patients who are eligible under the Transport Accident Commission (TAC) or the Victorian WorkCover Authority (VWA), transport costs may be covered.

 Transport of a person under a provision of the Mental Health and Wellbeing Act 2022